 The marker beacon antenna is mounted on the bottom of the tailcone.
-It provides the signal to the marker beacon receiver located in of the GMA 1347 audio panel.
+It provides the signal to the marker beacon receiver located in the audio panel.

-The transponder antenna is mounted on the bottom of the cabin is connected to the GTX 33 Mode S transponder by a coaxial transmission cable.
+The transponder antenna is mounted on the bottom of the cabin and is connected to the Mode S transponder by a coaxial transmission cable.

-The L3 Communications WX-500 Stormscope (if installed) antenna is mounted on the bottom of the tailcone and is connected to the L3 Communications WX-500 Stormscope receiver by an antenna cable assembly.
+The L3 Communications WX-500 Stormscope antenna is mounted on the bottom of the tailcone and is connected to the L3 Communications WX-500 Stormscope receiver by an antenna cable assembly.

-The DME (if installed) antenna is mounted on the bottom of the tailcone and is connected to the Honeywell KN 63 DME by a coaxial cable.
+The Bendix/King Distance Measuring Equipment (DME) antenna (if installed) is mounted on the bottom of the tailcone and is connected to the Bendix/King DME receiver by a coaxial cable.

-The Honeywell KTA 870 TAS (if installed) has two antennas.
-A directional antenna is mounted on top of the cabin fwd of the COM antennas and an omni antenna is mounted on the bottom of the tailcone.
-These are connected to the KTA 870 TAS by coaxial cables.
+The Bendix/King Traffic Advisory System (TAS) (if installed) has two antennas.
+A directional antenna is mounted on top of the cabin forward of the COM antennas and an omni-directional antenna is mounted on the bottom of the tailcone.
+Both antennas are connected to the Bendix/King TAS receiver by coaxial cables.